beneckart/CoffeeAdvent/README.md

  `OPENAI_API_KEY=sk-proj-FfbiTV...`

- I have a half-based Flask web app for putting in data and running the algo, but I wouldn't use it.
+ I have a half-baked Flask web app for putting in data and running the algo, but I wouldn't use it.

  Instead, just run `python app.py` and it will run `run_local_demo()` which just uses a manually created dictionary of people's notes for the day.